guanghechen/node-scaffolds/packages/file-helper/README.md

-`bigFileHelper`                     | Default instance of `BigFleHelper` `calcFilePartItemsBySize`           | Generate file part items by part size `calcFilePartItemsByCount`          | Generate file part items by total of parts `consumeStreams`                    | Consume multiple streams serially `ensureCriticalFilepathExistsSync`  | Ensure critical filepath exists `isDirectorySync`                   | Check whether if the dirpath is a directory path
+`bigFileHelper`                     | Default instance of `BigFleHelper` `calcFilePartItemsBySize`           | Generate file part items by part size `calcFilePartItemsByCount`          | Generate file part items by total of parts `collectAllFilesSync`               | Collect all files under the given directory `consumeStreams`                    | Consume multiple streams serially `ensureCriticalFilepathExistsSync`  | Ensure critical filepath exists `isDirectorySync`                   | Check whether if the dirpath is a directory path